 You might be asking yourself, what does Big Pharma have to do with psychedelics?
 At the moment, Big Pharma is the largest manufacturer for antidepressant drugs alleviating the symptoms of depression.

-This last sentence is key, as the medication only temporarily resolves the symptoms that come with the disorder.
-The patient who is prescribed the drug can only be satisfied for a moment, then returns to their depressive state, and finds themselves needing more and more of their medication, creating a dependency on the drug.
+The last sentence of the previous paragraph is key, as the medication only temporarily resolves the symptoms that come with the disorder.
+The patient who is prescribed the drug can only be satisfied for a moment.
+Then, he/she returns to their depressive state and finds themselves needing more and more of their medication, ultimately creating a dependency on the drug.
 The antidepressant medications produced by Big Pharma do not cure this illness, and as patients’ tolerances and dependencies increase, they develop other symptoms such as :

 - Akathisia (restlessness, agitation & turmoil)

 - Emotional blunting

 - Manic or psychotic reactions

 - Sensory neuropathy

 It seems that these medications are not a great option, as they mostly worsen patients’ mental and physical health over longer periods of time.

 This is where psychedelics have the potential to be the next best thing for people to have as an alternative medication.

 On the other hand, medicinal use of psychedelics has been found to produce the opposite effect.
 They aid as a tool to help those with mental disorders and does not create that dependency as pharmaceutical drugs do.